project-feynman/v3/README.md

 - Visual explanations is a first-class citizen of the website's structure, and is just as easy to create and share as text

 ## Team
-We are students with the goal to achieve MIT-wide adoption of explain.mit.edu.
-The day that becomes reality, we plan to create a separate codebase and transition into a startup.
+Our goal is to make learning fun and efficient for students.
+Everything else is secondary.
+We aim to achieve MIT-wide adoption of explain.mit.edu, and when that becomes reality, we might create a startup based on this proof-of-concept.

 Current members:
 - Prabhakar Kafle